manuelpuchta/development-setup/README.md

 # Set it as default
 nvm alias default 12.16.1

-# Now you should be able to use and log the defined node and npm version
+# node and npm version check
 node --version && npm --version

 # Will print